 Moving into their desired service setting on a private pay basis until functional and financial eligibility can be determined.
 Medicaid will not begin to pay for services until both functional and financial eligibility have been established (unless the client has been approved for fast track).

+If the applicant is reapplying for services and has a past due balance with the Consumer Direct Employer (CDE), the applicant may not be reinstated by the CDE for program services until the full payment of the outstanding balance is made, in which other service options should be explored.

 The intake process can feel complicated.
 Individuals applying for services or their family members may feel anxious and overwhelmed about how to navigate the system.
 If a call is received or an individual is greeted at the front desk wanting to understand how to go through this process and Intake staff feels a lack of confidence explaining this, please refer the matter to someone who is knowledgeable (e.g. a Social Service Supervisor or Public Benefits Specialist Supervisor).

 What if a referral is from an individual who is in jail or prison?